-Matthew lives in Carshalton with his wife Melanie and their two young sons, enjoying everything the local shops, parks and community activities have to offer.
+Matthew lives in Carshalton with his wife Melanie and their two young sons, the eldest of whom attends a local primary school.

 He was reselected by a unanimous vote from members of Carshalton and Wallington Conservative Association after Prime Minister Theresa May called a general election for 8 June 2017.
 He previously contested the seat in 2015, achieving a significant swing towards him and making it one of the most-marginal seats in the UK.

 Before moving to Sutton with his family Matthew was a local councillor in the London Borough of Wandsworth, where he grew up.